brendanheywood/moodle-local_cleanurls/README.md

 * [ ] write a typial page render time
 * [ ] use the muc for extended rewrites
 * [ ] maximum expensive cleanings per request
+* [ ] add an admin debug page which shows all urls in the cache - can we even do this?
+* [ ] almost all id's can't change, but course shortcodes CAN! test how this behaves and make a event trigger fix the index / cache
+* [ ] also do this for usernames as well

 Contributing
 ============

 * Pull requests welcome!
 * You may find that certain links in moodle core, or particular plugins don't use moodle_url - so best patch them and push back upstream